 Physical Education / Performing Arts (3 lessons a week)

 Students are therefore left with two further options to give a total of 9 qualifications to be studied.
-Note that one of these options has to be a baccalaureate subject – these are shown in the option boxes in yellow.
+Note that one of these options has to be a baccalaureate subject.

 GCSE Food Preparation and nutrition